ikbenFranco/Marbitz-Battlebot/README.md

     *   **Value:** Paste your Telegram Bot Token here (the one you get from BotFather).
     *   **Make sure the Key is exactly `BOT_TOKEN` and the Value is your correct Telegram API token.** This is the most common point of failure if the bot doesn't start correctly on Render and gives a token-related error.
     *   You can also add `PYTHON_VERSION` and set it to your desired Python 3 version (e.g., `3.10.4` or whatever Render supports and you prefer).

+    **Security Note:** Never commit your bot token to version control.
+Always use environment variables or a `.env` file (which is gitignored) for local development.
+If you accidentally expose your token, regenerate it immediately using BotFather's `/revoke` command.
 5.  **Create Web Service:** Click the "Create Web Service" button.
 Render will now build and deploy your bot.
 6.  **Bot Setup (Telegram):**
     *   If you haven't already, talk to `@BotFather` on Telegram.